Up to list of GNU SETL manuals

 # More lines of shell script ...

-A very short SETL program can of course be entirely contained within a command-line argument; here is a functional equivalent to the bah script above:
+Finally, a very short SETL program can be entirely contained within a command-line argument; here is a functional equivalent to the bach scripts above:

 setl '